More than a Medal: A Passport to Culinary Stardom

 Obsession Ingredient?
 Elaichi chai every morning.

 Favourite Lahore thing?
 The food.
-Gol gappay and Nihari are delicous.
+Gol Gappay (panipuri) from a classic roadside vendor in Lahore and Nihari are both delicious.

 As Sub Editor, Faheem Zia possesses that rare mix of editorial know how, and genuine warmth.

-As Chief Editor of Hospitality Plus magazine and a pioneering force behind structured hospitality education in Pakistan, Sir Ahmad Shafiq has not only built institutions but has shaped generations.
-He doesn't merely command—he empowers.
-Through his visionary leadership at the College of Tourism and Hotel Management (COTHM) and beyond, he has introduced polished, world-ready talent to the global stage, turning raw potential into shining stars of our nation.
+As Chief Editor of Hospitality Plus magazine and a pioneering force behind structured hospitality education in Pakistan, Ahmad Shafiq has not only built institutions but has shaped generations.
+He not only commands but also empowers.
+Through his visionary leadership at the College of Tourism and Hotel Management (COTHM) and beyond, he can turn raw potential into shining stars of our nation.

-During my time as a sub-editor at Hospitality Plus, working under their guidance was nothing short of transformative.
-They never treated anyone as "just an employee"—instead, they fostered an environment of trust, opportunity, and growth.
-They don't issue orders from afar; they lead by example, handing you real responsibilities, teaching the art of leadership through their own actions, and giving every beginner the chance to step up, learn, and shine.
+During my time as a sub-editor at Hospitality Plus, and to work under their guidance it’s nothing short of transformative. and it has been an immense honour.
+They have never treated anyone as "just an employee but lead by example giving every new employee a chance to step up, learn and shine. "

 COTHM (College of Tourism & Hotel Management)